 The top challenge that burdens most startups is fundraising.
 Founders often invest a huge amount of effort into raising funds, with pitching investors taking a substantial amount of time.
 However, I’m constantly amazed and how few founders are even aware of the concept of fundability, much less have it as a top priority goal.

 Founders should strive to build a healthy, vibrant company first.
 Fundraising for healthy companies is easier, faster, and comes with better terms on the term sheet.
 Founders should build a funding strategy that identifies their key inflection points, which are the measurable milestones when funds should be raised.
 We have a four-hour class that teaches how to build a funding strategy.
-A no-cost, 45-minute preview of this class is available in our free members area.
+If you would like to try our training out, we have a free webinar in our Basic Tier.

 Every startup investor, advisor and executive espouses the need to build a strong team.
 However, very few actually focus on building a talent framework or strategy that provides any differentiation from any other company that also wants to hire the same employees.
 Without a focused plan, finding and developing great talent becomes a random game of hit-and-miss.
 Founders should build a talent rubric that anchors the hiring, development, recognition and retention strategy.

 Ben Franklin famously stated that “Those who fail to plan, plan to fail.”
 With the current startup emphasis on working lean and running fast, planning often gets sacrificed for the sake of time.
 I’m not advocating months-long planning sessions before taking any action or making any decisions, but no planning certainly is not a good idea.